 You should be thinking about security best practices and services to bolster your site’s security.
 We’ll tackle each of these in turn.

 You can tell WordPress to automatically update everything for you by heading to Plugins → Add New and searching for Advanced Automatic Updates.
 Install and Activate the plugin.
 Next, head to Settings → Advanced Automatic Updates and tick all the automatic update options.
 If you’d like a notification email, you can enter your email address.
-Save Changes and you’re done!
+Save Changes, and you’re done!

 Use a very strong password.
-You can have all the security in the world, but if a hacker can guess your password, it’s no use.
+You can have all of the security in the world, but if a hacker can guess your password, it’s no use.
 You should use a complex password generated by a dedicated website or, ideally, a password manager such as 1Password, KeePass or LastPass.

-On the topic of passwords, you should also use an additional layer of security called “two-factor authentication” and lock out people entering a wrong password too many times. two-factor authentication requires a password and an additional piece of information, such as a code sent in a text message, for a user to be able to log in.
-This adds a strong layer of security as even if a hacker is able to find your password, with two-factor authentication on, they won't be able to log in.
+On the topic of passwords, you should also use an additional layer of security called 'two-factor authentication', and lock out people entering a wrong password too many times.
+Two-factor authentication requires a password and an additional piece of information, such as a code sent in a text message, for a user to be able to log in.
+This adds a strong layer of security, as, even if a hacker is able to find your password, with two-factor authentication on, they won't be able to log in.
 We’ll cover how to do this in the next section.

-These are the basic security best practices.
-It's important to follow these at all times on your site.
+These are the basic security best practices; it's important to follow these at all times on your site.
 We'll now move on to the more complex WordPress security services.

 With WordPress security best practices in place, we can now turn to the security services you can use to bolster your site’s safety.
 There are plenty of different services, all doing different things, so it’s important to understand what different types of security services there are, and then look at which ones you need.